 National Instruments (NI) is one of the premier companies providing software (LabVIEW) and hardware for laboratories around the world.
 In 2012 NI supported two demonstrations of a LENR device by Francesco Celani of Italy’s National Institute of Nuclear Physics (INFN).
 The demos took place at “NI Week” in Austin, Texas and at the 17th International Conference on Cold Fusion (ICCF-17) in Daejeon, South Korea.
-Dr. Grimshaw was engaged by NI to evaluate the demonstration by coordinating with researchers who sought to verify Celani’s results using his calorimeter design and LENR material (Constantan).
+Dr. Grimshaw was subsequently engaged by NI to evaluate the demonstration by coordinating with researchers who sought to verify Celani’s results using his calorimeter design and LENR material (Constantan).

-Working with NI staff, Dr. Grimshaw first prepared a detailed report of the device, methods, and results of the demonstrations.
+Working with NI staff, Dr. Grimshaw first prepared a detailed report on the device, methods, and results of the demonstrations.
 Six researchers who independently investigated Celani’s design were then interviewed, and the outcomes were reported to NI.
 The results were also made available as a poster at ICCF-18 in Columbus, Missouri in 2013.
 They indicated that two of the independent investigators at least partially verified Celani’s demonstrations.

 Dr. Grimshaw also supported NI with investigations of two other LENR researchers, including Defkalion Green Technologies and LettsLab.

 Three retirees from Los Alamos National Laboratory – Drs.
-Tom Claytor, Ed Storms, and Malcolm Fowler – continue their cold fusion work, which had started at LANL, at their private labs in northern New Mexico.
+Tom Claytor, Ed Storms and Malcolm Fowler – continue their cold fusion work, which they had started at LANL, at their private labs in northern New Mexico.
 Dr. Grimshaw worked with them to develop proposals for a new cold fusion research lab to be located in Santa Fe.
-The experimental basis of the new lab was Dr. Storms’ 2014 book, “The Explanation of Low-Energy Nuclear Reaction”.
+The primary experimental basis of the new lab was Dr. Storms’ 2014 book, “The Explanation of Low-Energy Nuclear Reaction”.

 Dr. Grimshaw participated in a LENR planning meeting in Dr. Tom Claytor’s lab conference room in White Rock, NM.